newrelic/video-agent-iOS/README.md

 ## Modules

-There are two modules available:
+There are three modules available:

 ### NewRelicVideoCore